 The MSFA's decision not to invest in glass that could have drastically lowered the occurrence rate of bird collisions is a shame considering how environmentally friendly the U.S. Bank Stadium is when it’s not killing migratory birds.

 “It has a huge sustainability story,” Bryan Trubey, a principal at HKS, explained to Curbed in August 2015.
 “The roof is asymmetrical, with a single beam and super truss that isn't located in the center, but pushed to the north side of the roof.
 The steep pitched roof allows the snow to slip off the building, and provides maximum sun exposure to the southern two-thirds of the roof.
 It feels like daylight underneath.”

 Among other things, the LEED-aiming stadium boasts a highly insulating roof made from ETFE, a lightweight transparent plastic that gives patrons an “outdoor feel” within a climate-controlled environment; an innovative, low-energy LED lighting system that’s a first for new-build NFL venues; and various water conservation-minded features including low-flow fixtures and a high-efficiency irrigation system.
 What's more, U.S. Bank Stadium consumes significantly less energy and water than its predecessor, the Metrodrome, despite being nearly twice the size.

-Truly sustainable buildings, Northern European-influenced or not, aren’t littered with the fresh corpses of marsh wrens, song sparrows and Nashville warblers.
+The thing is, truly sustainable buildings, Northern European-influenced or not, aren’t littered with the corpses of marsh wrens, song sparrows and Nashville warblers.

 The push for bird-friendly retrofitting